junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Why?"
 Cas echoes, like he's genuinely confused why that's a question even needs to be asked.

 "Yes, I have to ask, why?"
 Dean has to push down something bubbling in his own gut again that he doesn't want to touch, just following the conversation that is already out there.
-His eyes slide down from Cas's eyes to his lips, his mind remembers the taste of his lips, but he forces his eyes move back to the blue eyes.
+His eyes slide down from Cas's eyes to his lips, his mind remembers the taste of his lips, but he forces his eyes to move back to the blue eyes.
 Dean wets his own dry lips unconsciously.

 Cas's gaze locks onto Dean's, almost piercing deep inside.
 Then he averts his eyes.